dungeonsofdifference/sensor-box/README.md

 ![_preview](https://github.com/dungeonsofdifference/sensor-box/assets/90694171/1510847c-08a5-4929-96a4-e224c4e07e9e)

-## Objectives and Challenges
+## Objective

- My objective was to create an interactive display that would not only exhibit the capabilities of different infrared sensors but also serve as a practical learning tool for my audience so that they might think of how they might automate some of their tasks in their respective areas.
-What I came up with was a box arrayed with multiple sensors with sensor data being displayed on a TFT display and through the serial port.
-The challenges were to integrate multiple sensors into one coherent system and to provide a user-friendly interface with real-time visual feedback.
+My goal was to create an interactive display that would not only exhibit the capabilities of different infrared sensors but also serve as a practical learning tool for my audience so that they might think of how they might automate some of their tasks in their respective areas.
+What I came up with was a box arrayed with multiple sensors with sensor data being displayed on a TFT display.
+The challenge was learning how to integrate multiple sensors into one coherent system and to provide a user-friendly interface with real-time visual feedback.

 ## Materials